 Why Is Warm Up So Important?

-Warm up is important and a crucial part of your workout routine to prevent injuries and improve performance.
+Warm up is an important and crucial part of your workout routine to help prevent injuries and improve performance.
 As you’re warming up your body you’re increasing the blood flow to the muscles and decreasing muscular stiffness.

 Warm Up Ideas